Do Beginner Skiers Need Helmets?

 Wearing a ski helmet is not much different than putting on any other type of helmet.
 The first thing that you want to do is find one that fits you tight, snug, and comfortably.
 You don’t want it to give you headaches but you want it to be secure.

-Whether you purchase it or rent one at the available shops at most ski resorts, you find the best fit and ensure that the chin strap is tight and stable underneath your chin.
+After you find the best fitting helmet, you need to ensure that the chin strap is tight and stable underneath your chin.
 To be assured of a proper fit, take a look at our article ‘How Should a Ski Helmet Fit‘ for more specific advice.

 How To Wear A Ski Helmet With Long Hair

-All hair does is change the shape and size specs for a helmet to fit properly.
-If you wear your hair up when you find the right fit, keep it that way.
+If you have long or thick hair, all hair does is change the shape and size specs for a helmet.
+If you wear your hair up, when you find the right fit, keep it that way.
 The same goes for if you wear your hair down when you fit your helmet.

 All Things Considered

-Beginner skiers don’t need helmets when skiing, however, it’s advisable to wear one, mostly for safety purposes.
+Beginner skiers don’t have to wear helmets when skiing, however, it’s advisable to wear one, mostly for safety purposes.
 However, feel free to make it personal as well, with your own design art and mountable cameras.
 Who said wearing a safety helmet had to be boring?